At City Roots, we strive to plant the seeds of sustainability to take root throughout our community.

-We keep bees not only for honey but for pollination, and raise chickens not only for eggs, but for the fertility they add to our soil.
 We do extensive crop rotations and cover cropping for soil fertility and pest management.
 We have a large scale composting operation which we use to amend our soil and by doing so have diverted hundreds of tons of material destined for the land fill into rich, fertile soil.
-We produce microgreens year round and operate an aquaponic system which is the combination of aquaculture, the production of commercial fish (tilapia), and hydroponics, the growing of plants in a water medium, that mimics a stream and pond ecosystem.
+We produce microgreens year round.
 We operate our farm in a holistic fashion with each part playing an integral role in the overall system.

 why sustainable farming?

 Your health is important to us!
 Eating fresh local vegetables is not only one of the best things you can do to improve your health, but it's great for your tastebuds, too.
 Local, sustainably-grown food tastes better because it's fresh and there are no added preservatives.
 City Roots is a USDA-Certified Organic farm, which means our products are the safest for our customers because we grow them naturally without the use of synthetic fertilizers, pesticides and herbicides.